apple/foundationdb/documentation/sphinx/source/command-line-interface.rst

 The ``force_recovery_with_data_loss`` command will recover a multi-region database to the specified datacenter.
 Its syntax is ``force_recovery_with_data_loss <DCID>``.
 It will likely result in the loss of the most recently committed mutations and is intended to be used if the primary datacenter has been lost.

-This command will change the region configuration to have a positive priority for the chosen ``DCID`` and a negative priority for all other ``DCIDs``.
+This command will change the :ref:`region configuration <configuration-configuring-regions>` to have a positive priority for the chosen ``DCID`` and a negative priority for all other ``DCIDs``.
 It will also set ``usable_regions`` to 1.
 If the database has already recovered, this command does nothing.

 get
 ---